wbolster/emacs-evil-colemak-basics/README.rst

 * As a consequence, ``u`` (undo), and ``f`` (jump to character) need a new home.
 Also move these to their Qwerty positions.

-* At this point, all commands are either at their Colemak or Qwerty position, with one exception.
-The infrequently used ``t`` (jump until character) command has to be relocated to Colemak ``j``, the only remaining spot, which is not only hard to reach, but also matches neither its Colemak nor its Qwerty location.
+* At this point only ``t`` (jump until character) needs a new home.
+It cannot go to its Qwerty position, since that would cause a cascade of follow-up changes that would break many mnemonic keys.
+Therefore it moves to Colemak ``j``, the only remaining unused spot.
+This position is hard to reach, but since this command is not frequently used, this is an acceptable trade-off.

+* Now all commands are either at their Colemak or Qwerty position, except for ‘jump until character‘, which is at neither.

 While this may seem complex, the result is that you can happily think and type in Colemak, while you can use muscle memory for many often